Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics

 \section{Introduction}

-The Weil-Petersson (WP) metric is an incomplete Riemannian metric on the moduli space of Riemann surfaces with sectional curvatures asymptotic to $0$ and $-\infty$ in the completion.
-These features prevent applying standard techniques like the shadow lemma to construct WP geodesic rays with specific behavior.
-Moreover, WP geodesic rays are not necessarily visible: Jeffrey Brock \cite{brockcommunication} constructs WP geodesics which travel closer and closer to a chain of flats in the WP completion of the Teichm\"{u}ller space which fail to be visible.
+The Weil-Petersson (WP) metric is a Riemannian metric on the moduli space of Riemann surfaces.
+Over the last decade various aspects of the geometry and dynamics of the metric have been studied, however in comparison with the Teichm\"{u}ller metric-- the most well studied metric on the moduli space-- much less is known about this metric.
+The WP metric is incomplete with sectional curvatures asymptotic to $0$ and $-\infty$ in the completion.
+These features, in particular, prevent applying some of the standard techniques to study the global geometry and dynamics of the metric.
+For example, the Shadow Lemma for construction geodesic rays with specific behavior.
+WP geodesic rays are not necessarily visible \cite{brockcommunication}.
 The Weil-Petersson geodesic flow is not uniformly hyperbolic.
-Moreover Markov partitions are not available for coding of the WP geodesic flow.
+Also, curently Markov partitions are not available for coding of the WP geodesic flow.

-Brock, Masur and Minsky, in analogy with the vertical geodesic lamination of a Teichm\"{u}ller geodesic, introduced a notion of ending lamination for Weil-Petersson geodesic rays.
-It is conjectured that ending laminations, or a modification of them, can be used to parametrize the visual boundary of the WP metric, and the stable and unstable foliations of the WP metric.
-Furthermore, it is conjectured that end invariants and the associated subsurface coefficients provide a symbolic coding for Weil-Petersson geodesics in the moduli space.
+Brock, Masur and Minsky \cite{bmm1}, in analogy with the vertical geodesic lamination of a Teichm\"{u}ller geodesic, introduced a notion of ending lamination for Weil-Petersson geodesic rays.
+They conjectured that ending laminations, or a modification of them, can be used to parametrize the visual boundary of the WP metric and also the stable and unstable foliations of the WP geodesic flow.
+Furthermore, it is conjectured that end invariants and the associated subsurface coefficients provide a kind of symbolic coding for Weil-Petersson geodesics in the moduli space.

-In \cite{bmm1}, \cite{bmm2} the authors explore several aspects of these conjectures.
-Significantly, they prove that the forward ending lamination determines the strong asymptotic class of recurrent WP geodesic rays to the thick part of the moduli space.
-Moreover, they show that the bounded combinatorics of end invariants is equivalent to co-boundedness of the geodesic (the geodesic projects to a compact subset of the moduli space).
-These results have dynamical consequences which among them are the topological transitivity of the Weil-Petersson geodesic flow on the moduli space and the fact that the topological entropy of the WP flow is unbounded.
+Further, Brock, Masur and Minsky \cite{bmm1}, \cite{bmm2} explored several aspects of the mentioned conjectures.
+Significantly, they proved that the forward ending lamination determines the strong asymptotic class of recurrent WP geodesic rays to the thick part of the moduli space.
+Moreover, they showed that the bounded combinatorics of end invariants is equivalent to co-boundedness of the geodesic; the geodesic projects to a compact subset of the moduli space.
+These results have dynamical consequences, among which are the topological transitivity of the Weil-Petersson geodesic flow on the moduli space and unboundedness the topological entropy of the WP flow.